thewheat/covidbn-resources/Readme.md

    2. Perform an ART test using your own ART kit.
    3. If your result is positive, repeat the second ART test within 24-hours.
    4.
       1. If your second ART test result is positive, this means you are confirmed positive for COVID-19.
-Report your ART test via www.moh.gov.bn/ARTReport or call TD 123.
+Report your ART test via BruHealth "ART" feature or call TD 123.
 Wait for an SMS from the Ministry of Health and then a call from TD 123 for further management.
       2. If your second ART test result is negative, you will need to go to the nearest swab centre (within 24-hours) for a PCR test, and then self-isolate at home.
 Wait for an SMS from the Ministry of Health and then a call from TD 123 for further management.
 If your PCR test result is negative, you will be notified via SMS.
 Make sure your number is updated in your Bru-HIMS account.
    5. During the call from TD 123, you will be assigned with an infection category
       - **Category 1 and Category 2A**